atualariao/AESEncryptionSample/README.md

 # AES Encryption Sample
-A .NET 7 console application with AES encryption
+A simple .NET 7 console application with AES encryption and decryption